This section provides important information for road users in North and East Tyrol, established in the Tyrolean Roads Act.

 A Pet Pass with identification of the pets (by microchip or tattoo) as well as anti-rabies inoculation are required.
 Please note that if you come from a non EU country there are different regulations.
 For detailed information please contact the competent local authority.

-For detailled information or for checking the the up-to-date information, contact the Austrian automobile club by calling +43/512/3320-0 (ÖAMTC Tyrol).
+For detailed information or for checking the up-to-date information, contact the Austrian automobile club by calling +43/512/3320-0 (ÖAMTC Tyrol).